-2.4 Who We Are
+2.5 Who We Are

 The SECAT Program is a partnership between the Sacramento Area Council of Governments (SACOG) and the Sacramento Metropolitan Air Quality Management District (SMAQMD).
 The goal of the program is to reduce harmful emissions from on-road heavy-duty vehicles in the SFNA.
-The Climate & Air Quality Committee of the SACOG Board of Directors is responsible for the oversight of the SECAT Program consisting of representatives from a variety of government agencies and the private sector.
-They play a major role in developing and reviewing program changes.
+The Transportation Committee of the SACOG Board of Directors plays a major role in developing and reviewing SECAT Program changes, and in making recommendations to the SACOG Board of Directors for adoption.

-2.4.1 The Sacramento Area Council of Governments (SACOG)
+2.5.1 The Sacramento Area Council of Governments (SACOG)